Prague is completely and absolutely full of tourists of every stripe-

 On the Steps of the Palace

-We cross the Charles Bridge into the Little Town, where the nobility lived following construction of the bridge, the better to be close to the Castle.
+We cross the Charles Bridge into the Little Town, where the nobility lived following the construction of the bridge, the better to be close to the Castle.
 Nestled among the many palaces is St. Nicholas Church, not to be confused with St. Nicholas Church (another St. Nicholas Church, in the Old Town: one was built by the father, the other by his son, both Baroque – Helena speculates on the dynamics of this particular family).
 We walk up and up, rising to the Castle which dominates the City.
 This castle, still actively used – the President’s official residence, numerous ministries and museums, and the Cathedral, is in amazing shape.
 It is huge – according to one guidebook it is the largest unified castle complex in the world.
 We tour the Castle, marveling at this sight and that – in particular, St. Vitus’ Cathedral is quite fantastic.
 Helena tells us that this is the 1st building to use the particular style of vaulting in the roof, and that it spread from here to become quite common throughout Europe.
-This building was actually only completed in 1929; although it was started in 1344, only ½ was completed before the Hussite Wars interrupted construction.
+This building was actually only completed in 1929; although it was started in 1344, only ½ was completed before the Hussite Wars interrupted construction, and possibly by the lack of money and interest in completion after the death of Charles the IV.
 Most fascinating in a macabre sort of way is the window out of which the good citizens of Prague, at this point converts to Protestantism, pitched 2 Catholic representatives of the Hapsburgs – the Hapsburgs were Catholic, and theirs was the official religion of the empire.
 This action, known as the 2nd Defenestration of Prague, started the 30 Year War in 1618, one of the most vicious wars in European history, a battle between Protestants and Catholics.
 And the good citizens of Prague ultimately reconverted to Catholicism, still the main religion in the Czech Republic.